makeandymake/agusmakmun.github.io/_posts/2018-11-29-networked-lights-with-esp8266-and-raspberrypi.markdown

 The ESP8266
 ==

-What happens on the ESP8266 is pretty simple - it connects to the network (and flashes red, green and blue until it gets a connection) and once it's connected performs a http get request to a server where it expects to see four values seperated by commas in plain text; a red, green and blue value to generate an RGB colour and a brightness value.
-It disects this string into individual numbers and then pushes them out to the LED strip.
+What happens on the ESP8266 is pretty simple - it connects to the network (and flashes red, green and blue until it gets a connection) and once it's connected performs a http get request to a server where it expects to see four values separated by commas in plain text; a red, green and blue value to generate an RGB colour and a brightness value.
+It dissects this string into individual numbers and then pushes them out to the LED strip.
 It'll repeat this every 60 seconds or so.

 I'm not a trained programmer so this is probably not the best code on the planet but it gets the job done well enough (if you can make it more reliable, robust or just nicer to read, I would love to see your improvements!).